aterenin/papers.avt.im/content/2023-12-10-Stochastic-Gradient-Descent-GP/index.md

 Let's see how this algorithm performs, in particular how it is affected by observation noise in the likelihood.

 {% figure(alt=["Convergence of stochastic gradient descent for the Gaussian process mean"] src=["exact_metrics.svg"] dark_invert=[true]) %}
-**Figure 2.** Convergence of stochastic gradient descent for the Gaussian process posterior mean, in terms of training and test error, along with Euclidean error for the representer weights
+**Figure 2.** Convergence of stochastic gradient descent for the Gaussian process posterior mean, in terms of training and test error, along with Euclidean error for the representer weights.
 {% end %}

 From this plot, it is clear that stochastic gradient descent does not converge approximately to the correct representer weights.